LiliTa1762/monty/README.md

 ---

 ### 0. push
-* Pushes an element to the stack(./1000-holberton.bf)
+* Pushes an element to the stack

 ### 0.1 pall
 * Prints all the values on the stack, starting from the top of the stack